zigster64/zts/README.md

 You will notice that the pattern used here is that the Zig code is completely driving the flow of logic, and the "template" only serves to provide a repository of static strings that can be looked up, and delivered at comptime.

-As far as "template engines" go - ZTS is just a fancy hashMap of strings that you have to drive yourself manually.
+As far as "template engines" go - ZTS is just like a fancy table of strings that you have to drive yourself manually.

 This is an inversion of how templating libraries usually work ... where your code passes data to the template engine, which then drives the flow of the logic to produce the output.

 The traditional approach tends to get messy when you want to inject additional logic into the template generation, over and above simple range statements.

-Other approaches, such as JSX, employ a variety of character codes enable you to jump in and out of Javascript inside the template.
+Other approaches, such as JSX, employ a variety of character codes enabling you to jump in and out of Javascript inside the template.

-or Go templates, which have their own go-like DSL, and the ability to pass a map of function pointers that the template can then callback into.
+or Go templates, which have their own go-like DSL, and the ability to pass a map of function pointers that the template can callback into.

+See https://pkg.go.dev/html/template for details of Go HTML templating.

 There is also the Mustache standard, which offers an array iterator, and lambdas, and rendering of partials amongst other things.